 2. They identify customer experience improvements

-Data analytics and visualization goes beyond marketing strategies.
-Companies are also using business analytics to improve their customer experience
+Data analytics and visualization go beyond marketing strategies.
+Companies are also using business analytics to improve their customer experience.

 By analyzing customer interactions — through transaction history, browsing behavior, customer service channels, etc. — they are uncovering new and unexpected ways to improve their customer service.

-Communicating these findings (through data visualization and storytelling) to wider teams, everyone — designers, developers, and customer support teams — understands where the customer experience can improve.
+By communicating these findings (through data visualization and storytelling) to wider teams, everyone — designers, developers, and customer support teams — understand where the customer experience can improve.

 American Express, for instance, analyzes over 100 variables in its customers’ transaction data to understand and predict future behaviors.
 With this information, they can forecast issues like churn and poor customer experience.

 In fact, in its Australian branch, it claims it can predict 24% of the accounts that will close within four months.
 Using this information, they can identify why customers are at risk of churning and make improvements.
 What’s more, they can target at-risk customers with deals, reminders, and improved services